ropensci/roweb3/content/blog/2024-08-20-my-experience-with-long-term-maintenance-of-an-r-package/index.en.md

 1. Full permanent retirement: Not available for any work except for hand-over to a new maintainer.
 2. Partial permanent retirement: Only available for essential maintenance.
-3. Full temporary break: Not available for any work but back in X months.
+3. Full temporary break: Not available for any work for X months but return afterward.
-4. Partial temporary break: Only available for essential maintenance.
+4. Partial temporary break: Only available for essential maintenance for X months and return afterward.

 Note that this approach may actually be better than being a maintainer in name only without spending time on the package.
 By clearly communicating the maintenance status to users and potential contributors, you avoid false expectations.